raynecloudy/.github/README.md

 inspired by computer terminals, which were also the inspiration for this README.

 fast facts:
-- my favourite programming language is javascript.
+- my favourite programming language is rust.
 - my least favourite programming language is python.
 - i love mexican food.
 - my favourite colour is pink.